 Vital to any successful warehouse distribution center is the efficient use of industrial pick modules.
 They are the heart and soul of all well-managed facilities that process and handle product delivery.
-Pick modules, often referred to as order picking systems, can help lower operating costs, provide better space utilization, achieve quicker, more efficient throughput, and maintain superior order accuracy.
+Often referred to as order picking systems, can help lower operating costs, provide better space utilization, achieve quicker, more efficient throughput, and maintain superior order accuracy.

 What Components Make Up Pick Module Systems?